Amazons (DC Comics)

 The Amazons of DC Comics are a race of warrior women who exist as part of Greek mythology.
-They live on Paradise Island, later known as Themyscira, an isolated location in the middle of the ocean where they are hidden from Man's World (the rest of the world).
+Created by writer William Moulton Marston and artist Harry G. Peter, and inspired by the mythological Amazons, they were introduced in All Star Comics #8 (October 1942).
+The Amazons live on Paradise Island, later known as Themyscira, an isolated location in the middle of the ocean where they are hidden from "Man's World" (the rest of the world).

-Depending on the origin story, they are the creation of Aphrodite or were created from clay by a coterie of Olympian gods over three thousand years ago to serve as their messengers to the world in the name of peace and justice.
+Depending on the origin story, the Amazons are the creation of Aphrodite or were created from clay by a coterie of Olympian gods over three thousand years ago to serve as messengers of peace and justice.
 For centuries, the women thrived in safety and security apart from a hostile, male-dominated world.
-As long as Amazons remain on Themyscira they do not age.
+As long as Amazons remain on Themyscira, they do not age.
 Circumstances involving the unexpected arrival of Steve Trevor forced their existence to be revealed to the modern world.

-There have been numerous incarnations of these Amazons after Marston's original depictions: Robert Kanigher's revised depiction (highlighted by the change of Queen Hippolyta's hair from brunette to blonde), George Pérez's reworking following the Crisis, and changes subsequent to Infinite Crisis and The New 52.
-What these groups have in common is that they are the people from which came DC Comics' superheroine Wonder Woman.
+There have been numerous incarnations of the Amazons after Marston's original depiction: Robert Kanigher's revised depiction (highlighted by the change of Queen Hippolyta's hair from brunette to blonde), George Pérez's reworking following the Crisis, and changes subsequent to Infinite Crisis and The New 52.
+What these groups have in common is their association with the superheroine Wonder Woman, who is traditionally portrayed as the "princess" of the Amazons.